-\paragraph{High-Level Architecture.} Figure~\ref{fig:system-architecture} illustrates the complete \tool system architecture.
+{\textbf{High-Level Architecture.}} As a motivating example, consider a company that offers both \emph{Enterprise AI} and \emph{Consumer AI} services operating under separate compliance boundaries.
+When \emph{Enterprise AI} detects a prompt injection attack, it cannot warn \emph{Consumer AI} due to regulations prohibiting raw prompt sharing, leaving \emph{Consumer AI} vulnerable to the same attack.
+Figure~\ref{fig:system-architecture} illustrates how \tool addresses this challenge.
 An attacker issues semantically related prompts ($x,y,z$) to the services of an enterprise organization that reside in separate compliance boundaries (Figure~\ref{fig:system-architecture}-\ding{202}).
 Each service applies their own defense mechanism ($D1$, $D2$, and $D3$) to incoming prompts.
 Service-2 flags a prompt-injection attempt (Figure~\ref{fig:system-architecture}-\ding{203}).
 After this step, \tool's fingerprinting pipeline is invoked in the service's compliance boundary (Figure~\ref{fig:system-architecture}-\ding{204}).
 At this stage, the attack log is separated into two components.
-The first and the most critical component is private information: this contains the sensitive content of the prompt itself, holding the essential details of the attack.
-Although critical for accurate event correlation, this data must remain within the service’s compliance boundary to safeguard privacy due to regulatory requirements.
-The suspicious prompt then undergoes a series of privacy-preserving transformations to generate a non-reversible privacy fingerprint (hash) within the attacked service's compliance boundary (Figure~\ref{fig:system-architecture}-\ding{204}).
-A detailed description of the privacy fingerprint generation process appears in Section~\ref{sec:one-way-fingerprint-generation}.
+The first and most critical component is private information: this contains the sensitive content of the prompt itself, holding the essential details of the attack.
+Although critical for accurate event correlation, this data must remain within the service’s compliance boundary to safeguard privacy.
+The suspicious prompt then undergoes a series of privacy-preserving transformations to generate a fingerprint within the attacked service's compliance boundary (Figure~\ref{fig:system-architecture}-\ding{204}).
+The fingerprint generation process is detailed in Section~\ref{sec:one-way-fingerprint-generation}.
 The second part consists of non-private system metadata, such as the tools used during response generation and the geographical region.
 Since this metadata contains no sensitive data, it can be safely shared among peer services as part of complete signature.
 Sharing these features enhances attack correlation by providing complementary evidence to surface relevant patterns pointing to attack source and channel, which helps reduce false positives and prioritize alerts.
 For instance, matching system metadata across services, such as both accessing an email tool, significantly increases the confidence in the correlation of potential attacks.
-Concatenating both parts forms a composite \emph{attack fingerprint} that discloses no readable text (Figure~\ref{fig:system-architecture}-\ding{205}) This encoded hash is then securely broadcast to peer services for threat correlation (Figure~\ref{fig:system-architecture}-\ding{206}).
+Concatenating both parts forms a composite \emph{attack fingerprint} that discloses no readable text (Figure~\ref{fig:system-architecture}-\ding{205}) This fingerprint is then securely broadcast to peer services for threat correlation (Figure~\ref{fig:system-architecture}-\ding{206}).
 Note that peer services (i.e., Services 1 and 3) use the exact same technique to fingerprint their local private queries and system metadata as used in Step \ding{204} of Figure~\ref{fig:system-architecture}.
 For instance, after searching their logs, Service 1 and Service 3 independently find two and one similar attacks, respectively (Figure~\ref{fig:system-architecture}-\ding{207}).
 Policy-driven response actions are then executed for each service based on the correlation results (Figure~\ref{fig:system-architecture}-\ding{208}). \emph{Note that there is currently no public dataset available for system metadata.
 Therefore, our evaluation of \tool focuses exclusively on private information (prompt) fingerprinting.
 Nonetheless, including system metadata features in the overall design demonstrates the full architectural intent of \tool and highlights additional layers of security and context.}